Last Updated on October 7, 2023 by Samantha Harris

 - Test 2: The tortoises were taught to walk 6 feet and bite the ball.

 - Test 3: Researchers assigned a specific color to each tortoise and presented them with two differently colored balls.
-One was the assigned color, while the other was a different color.

 The tortoises successfully mastered each task as instructed.
 Then, the researchers visited the tortoises after time had elapsed to see how long they could remember this information.